bakeiro/Light-PHP/README.md

 **Create your API/Web app immediately!**

+Extreme fast, simplest, and light php framework!
 Light-PHP makes possible to start working without reading massive documentations, if this is the case, then Light-PHP might be very useful for you.
-This was created to be the most simple framework to read/understand.

-This project follows the PSR-0, PSR-1 and PSR-4 standards, good practices, MVC structure, micro template engine, database abstraction, session management, debug console (for PHP), and much more!.
+This project follows the PSR-0, PSR-1 and PSR-4 standards, good practices, MVC structure it has security implementations, micro template engine, database abstraction, session management, debug console (for PHP), and much more!.

 ### Minimum requirements